lopezleandro03/azd-devcenter/README.md

 Learn more about the [key concepts for Azure Deployment Environments](https://learn.microsoft.com/en-us/azure/deployment-environments/overview-what-is-azure-deployment-environments).

-This repo uses the Azure Developer CLI to bootstrap a DevCenter resource with the minimal configuraiton required to start using Azure Deployment Environments.
+This repo uses the Azure Developer CLI to bootstrap a DevCenter resource with the minimun configuration required to start using Azure Deployment Environments.
 That includes:

 - A resource group
 - An Azure DevCenter resource